 Editor's Note — Coronavirus cases remain high across the globe.
 Health officials caution that travel increases your chances of getting and spreading the virus.
 Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on November 27.
+Below is information on what to know if you still plan to travel, last updated in its entirety on May 20.

 (CNN) — If you're planning to travel to Hawaii, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.